ad-freiburg/elevant/README.md

 You can then access the webapp at <http://0.0.0.0:8000/>.

 In the benchmark dropdown menu, you can select any benchmark for which a benchmark file in the correct format exists at `benchmarks/benchmark_labels_<benchmark_name>.jsonl`.
+See [Included Benchmarks](docs/included_benchmarks.md) for details on benchmarks that are already included in ELEVANT.
 The section [Add a Benchmark](#add-a-benchmark) explains how you can add more benchmarks yourself.

 A benchmark's evaluation results table contains one row for each experiment, that is, one row for each `.jsonl` file in a `evaluation-results/*/` directory with a corresponding `.cases` and `.results` file.
-We already added a few experiments, in particular oracle predictions for each benchmark (perfect linking results generated from the ground truth), so you can start exploring the web app right away.
+We already added a few experiments, including oracle predictions for each benchmark (perfect linking results generated from the ground truth), so you can start exploring the web app right away.
 The section [Add an Experiment](#add-an-experiment) explains how you can add more experiments yourself.